sbs20/syncotron/Readme.md

 ## Options
  * Specify a LocalPath and RemotePath pair.
-The local path can be anywhere you have permissions including a remote file share
+The local path can be anywhere you have permissions including a network file share

  * Choose your hashing strategy.
 By default, Syncotron uses a hash of the size and last- modified date for performance on slow systems, but it also supports slower MD5 content hashing.